snwagner777/EconomyPlumbing/replit.md

 This is the foundational principle of our entire codebase.
 ALWAYS develop in modules.

 **Why Modular Development:**
-- One bug fix applies everywhere (e.g., changing `link.id` to `link.contactId` fixed scheduler AND customer portal simultaneously)
+- One bug fix applies everywhere
-- New features instantly available in all contexts (portal, scheduler, chatbot)
+- New features instantly available in all contexts
 - Eliminates duplicate code and reduces maintenance burden
 - Ensures consistency across user experiences
 - Makes testing and debugging faster